rust-lang/rust-forge/src/compiler/reviews.md

 This indicates that they approve the PR.

 People with bors privileges may also leave a `@bors r=username` command.
-This indicates that the PR was already apporved by `@username`.
+This indicates that the PR was already approved by `@username`.
 This is commonly done after rebasing.

 Finally, in some cases, PRs can be "delegated" by writing `@bors delegate+` or `@bors delegate=username`.
 This will allow the PR author to approve the PR by issuing `@bors` commands like the ones above (but this privilege is limited to the single PR).

+## High priority issues

+When merging high priority issues (`P-critical` and `P-high`) it's recommended to avoid rollups and bump a bit the priority of the PR in the homu queue by issuing `@bors r+ rollup=never p=1`.

 ## Expectations for r+